jgmcalpine/ArkSwap/README.md

 **Meet Kenji**, a collector who wants to play a game on Bitcoin without paying $10 in mining fees for every move.

 - **The Concept:** Kenji mints a "SatoshiKoi."
 This isn't just a JPEG link; the Fish **IS** the VTXO.
-- **Game Theory:** To breed a rare fish, Kenji must pay a fee and "burn" two parent VTXOs to create a child.
+- **Game Theory:** To breed a rare fish, Kenji must "burn" two parent VTXOs to create a child.
 That child inherits not just DNA from its parents, but also the value of the minting fee.
+A gen 0 fish minted for 1000 satoshis contains the satoshis within itself.
 A gen 1 fish, then, can be redeemed for 2000 satoshis.
 A gen 2 fish for 4000 and so on...
 - **The Value:** If Kenji gets bored, he can "Smash the Piggy Bank."
 He performs a Unilateral Exit to Layer 1.
 The art (metadata) is lost, but the **1,000 sats** (or more if it is a greater generation) stored inside the fish are returned to his Bitcoin wallet.

 ## 🚧 In Progress: ArkWatch (Protocol Auditor)